Skip to content

 This period is also accompanied by an increase in:

 Nothing automatic, of course!
-But you should see this transition as a pivotal moment to take stock of your overall health, lifestyle habits, and prevention.
+But this transition should be seen as a pivotal moment to review overall health, lifestyle habits, and prevention.

-Perimenopause: how to support your body and your hormones?
+Perimenopause: how to support your body and hormones?

 Are your symptoms becoming overwhelming?
 Is your quality of life deteriorating?
-Don't stand by and do something!
-While perimenopause isn't an illness, it can require targeted support.
-Hormone therapy or natural alternatives?
-Here are the options, their benefits, their limitations, and the potential risks you should be aware of.
+Don't stay inactive!
+Because, even if perimenopause is not a disease, it may require targeted support.
+Hormonal treatment or natural alternatives?
+Here are the options, their benefits, their limitations, and the potential risks to be aware of.

-Still too little known — even feared — hormone treatment remains the most effective option for relieving symptoms such as:
+Still too little known — even feared — hormone therapy remains the most effective option, according to available data, for relieving symptoms such as:

 • hot flashes;